 It should be noted that commercial-off-the-shelf often creates dependency and takes away organizational innovation.
 Successful product vendors have their own product updates and feature enhancement plans.
 Buyers find it difficult to influence these plans.
 They are invested and locked in and cannot move away to other products easily.

-Many organizations buy COTS and try to force-fit it to their needs by overdoing configurations.
+Many organizations buy COTS and try to force-fit to their needs by overdoing configurations.
 There are many cases where a popular and expensive COTS product was implemented and eventually abandoned for only partially meeting business requirements.
 Many CRM products meet this fate.
 They are often complex to use and difficult to upgrade.

 As mentioned earlier, the most common reasons for choosing COTS are savings around: